JohnDCode/JohnDCode.github.io/_posts/2025-07-18-Backtesting-Engine.md

 ├── data/
 ```

-5. Adjust the path to the Python extension module (.so) at the top of both Python files.
+1. Adjust the path to the Python extension module (.so) at the top of both Python files.

 ```python
 sys.path.append(os.path.abspath("PATH_TO_SO_FILE"))
 ```

-6. Follow the instructions in comments on user.py to configure the backtest.
+1. Follow the instructions in comments on user.py to configure the backtest.

-7. Run main.py to perform the backtest.
+1. Run main.py to perform the backtest.

-This demo project simply pulls bar data from the Yahoo Finance API, imports it to the exposed components of the engine via pybind11, and then runs the backtest using the implemented user strategy from the "on_data" method in the Strategy class.
+This demo project simply pulls bar data from the Yahoo Finance API, imports it to the exposed components of the engine via pybind11, and then runs the backtest using the implemented user strategy from the "on_data" method in the MyStrategy class.
 However, this is simply one way to use the framework.
 The engine will run as long as the "on_data" method is implemented and all appropriate bar data is imported to the engine via properly formatted csv's:

 ```
 Date,Close,High,Low,Open,Volume